-Economic modelling for healthcare markets
+Economic modeling for healthcare markets

 A robust marketing strategy when launching new MedTech and Pharma products is essential to achieve optimal market access and product reimbursement.
 Our experts provide a wide variety of evidence generation plans to support our clients’ products and services, which include developing an optimal economic model from various societal or payers’ perspectives.
 Our team uses methods and tools ranging from basic decision-analytic models to complex Markov simulation models, in order to quantify the value of products and translate their clinical and nonclinical benefits into monetary values.

-Our modelling methods include:
+Our modeling methods include:

-Early economic modelling and threshold analyses
+Early economic modeling and threshold analyses

-• Early health economic modelling: Assessing the comparative clinical and economic effectiveness of our clients’ products.
+• Early health economic modeling: Assessing the comparative clinical and economic effectiveness of our clients’ products.
 The early economic model will help to identify the key drivers of our clients’ value proposition at an early stage to optimize the price of the product, inform subsequent research studies and collect the most relevant data to support the economic models and product value proposition.

 • Threshold analysis will help to identify the minimum level of effectiveness and maximum product price that will ensure the product is cost-effective compared to competitors.
 It will also enable our clients to identify the optimal price for their products using a value-based pricing system and to invest further in the best products with the highest return on investment.